 How to make this Vegan Kimchi Jjigae

-Next, finely chop the cabbage and shiitake mushroom.
-Add to the pot and simmer for 7-10 minutes until the vegetables are softened.
+- Add the cabbage and enoki mushroom.
+Lower the heat and let it simmer for 7-10 minutes until everything is softened.

 If you have tried my recipe, please let me know what you think by leaving me a review on this page or tagging me on Instagram @veggieanh.
 I would love to see your creations!